chichun2002/GANProjectCOMP9444/README.md

 ### 1.1 Background

-The visual style of older games often appears dated due to historical hardware limitations.
-Traditional enhancement methods require costly redesigns.
-Our project explores AI-driven approaches to modernize visuals without full redesigns.
+The visual style of older games can often appear dated and low in quality due to the technical limits of computer hardware being unable to create high-end visual scenery and graphics at the time.
+As a result, many older games often feature pixelated textures, low-resolution assets, simplified visual effects and a dimmer, less vibrant design.

+Traditional methods of improving the graphics quality of older games involve completely redesigning the game, which can be extremely time consuming and expensive.
+Our project attempts to use an approach that utilises AI that enhances the visual appeal of older games without completely redesigning them.

 ### 1.2 Motivation